What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 75. Migrate the dashboards and reports: you migrate the previously built dashboards and reports into the new data architecture.
 You do this with common sense so that you don’t transfer dashboards and reports that are no longer relevant.

 76. Replenish your BI team: at this stage of BI maturity, you not only need more people but also different expertise.
-More expert knowledge of new technology is needed and at the same time you need more domain knowledge.
-Change management expertise and experience is also very important.
+More expert knowledge of new technology is needed and at the same time, you need more domain knowledge.
+Changing management expertise and experience is also very important.

 77. Start experimenting with machine learning: explore for yourself where machine learning can make a difference in your organization.
 Temporarily hire an experienced data scientist to help you get started.
-As a starting point, always take decisions in your organization, focus first on assessment processes in operations.
-For example, accepting a policy, appraising property or granting a license.
+As a starting point, always make decisions in your organization, focus first on assessment processes in operations.
+For example, accepting a policy, appraising property, or granting a license.

 80. Name the difference between BI and AI: Business Intelligence is an umbrella term that also includes machine learning and AI.
 With Artificial Intelligence, you automate the analyses that were previously done by humans.
 It also allows you to automate possible decisions.
 Explain this principle to key stakeholders.